ceigh/ceigh.github.io/content/notes/writing-nuxt-module-with-yarn-workspaces.md

   yarn add -DW @commitlint/{config-conventional,cli}
   ```

-  **NOTE:** i use `-W` flag to install dependency in workspaces root,
+  > **Note: I use `-W` flag to install dependency in workspaces root,
-  you must use this flag to install here.
+  you must use this flag to install here.**

-  Create commitlint config file:
+  Create commitlint config file: `touch .commitlintrc.js`

-  `touch .commitlintrc.js`

-  And put in it:
+  And put config here:

   ```js
   module.exports = {